 - 5.1.
 Penal Code 484 & 488 PC petty theft

 - 5.2.
 Penal Code 666 PC petty theft with a prior

 - 5.4.
 Penal Code 459 PC burglary, auto burglary and burglary with explosives

 - 5.6.
 Penal Code 470 PC forgery

 - 5.7.
 Penal Code 424 PC misappropriation of public funds

 If after reading this article, you have additional questions, we invite you to contact us at Shouse Law Group.

 1. What is the legal definition of grand theft in California?

-There are different ways one can commit grand theft.
-The elements of the offense of grand theft depend on the kind of grand theft that is being charged.
+There are different ways you can commit grand theft.
+The elements of the offense of grand theft depend on the kind of grand theft that the prosecutor is charging.

 1.1.
 Grand theft by larceny